 About your Personal Application Limit

-If you are new to Wonga you will see a standard limit of £400, but if you have applied for a Wonga loan in the past we will calculate a Personal Application Limit for you when you return or log on to our site.
+If you are new to Wonga you will see a standard limit of £400 for a Short Term Loan and £500 for an Instalment Loan.
+If you have applied for a Wonga loan in the past we will calculate a Personal Application Limit for you when you return or log on to our site.

 We only want to offer you a loan we believe you can afford, so your Personal Application Limit is designed to show you the maximum we may be able to lend you before you begin the application process.
 It's based on the information you've already given us and data we hold on file.